mjohnson518/sol-crqc-mc/docs/methodology_justification.md

 ## Academic Rigor and Professional Standards

 This document provides the theoretical foundation and empirical justification for the economic impact calculations used in the Solana Quantum Impact Monte Carlo Simulation.
-All methodologies meet or exceed PhD-level academic standards and align with professional risk management practices.

 ## 1. Monte Carlo Simulation Framework